List of photographic films: Shanghai

 The Shanggong Shanghai Photosensitive material factory (formerly Shanghai ShenBei photosensitive material factory), was established in 1958 in Shanghai, China producing a black and white film primarily for domestic production as well as X-ray materials.
 Production was interrupted in 2015–6 due to new factory construction.
 It is part of the Shanggong group conglomerate.
 In 2019, 135 film was announced under the Shanghai name by a new company and photographic wholesaler Shanghai Jiancheng Technology Ltd that has acquired the rights to the name and companies assets, but initially appears to be re-packaged ORWO product.
-Formats uniquely include 220 and 620 medium format film.
+Formats includes 220 and 620 medium format film.